+$\begin{array}{l} \mbox{define-history} name \ enable \ disable \ status \ get \ \{model-based\} \ -> \ [\ t \ | \ nil \] \\ \mbox{define-history-fct} name \ enable \ disable \ status \ get \ \{model-based\} \ -> \ [\ t \ | \ nil \] \end{array}$ define-history

-define-history name enable disable status get $\{model\text{-based}\} \rightarrow [t \mid nil]$ define-history-fct name enable disable status get $\{model\text{-based}\} \rightarrow [t \mid nil]$ define-history name ::= a string which is used to access this history information enable ::= a command identifier disable ::= a command identifier status ::= a command identifier get ::= a command identifier model-based ::= a generalized boolean which indicates whether the data is saved separately by model
+name ::= a string which is used to access this history information

+enable ::= a command identifier

+disable ::= a command identifier

+status ::= a command identifier

+get ::= a command identifier

+model-based ::= a generalized boolean which indicates whether the data is saved separately by model

 Define-history is used to create a new history source for recording information.
 It must be passed a string which indicates the name for this history source.
 It also requires four commands for using that data source.
 The enable command will be called with no parameters when the record-history command is called for this history source, and the disable command will be called with no parameters when the stop-recording-history command is called.
 The return value from those commands is ignored and they should start and stop the recording of the history data as appropriate.
 The status command must return three values which are generalized booleans that represent whether the history source is currently enabled, whether there is any data recorded, and whether the underlying data source is still available.
-It will be called with no parameters when record-history and stop-recording-history are called to determine if the source is still alive and whether it is currently active.
-It will be called with all of the optional parameters provided to history-data-available and get-history-data to determine if there is any data available.
+It will be called with no parameters when record-history and stop-recording-history data available.
+The get command will be called with all of the optional parameters provided to history-data-available and get-history-data to determine if there is any data available.
+The get command will be called with all of the optional parameters provided to history-data-available and get-history-data to determine if there is any data available.
 The get command will be called with all of the optional parameters passed to get-history-data and it must return a list of data, where each item in that list is also a list with the first item in each list being a number (which is typically a timestamp, but that is not required).
 That data must also be encodeable in JSON.